joshjackthomson31/ASIC-Design/README.md

    We can see there are 11 lines of opcode in the main section.

+7. **Results :**

+   The number of instructions using O1 optimisation = 14.
+   The number of instructions usinf Ofast optimisation = 11.

-7. **Conclusion :**
+8. **Conclusion :**

-   The compilation in the Ofast procedure is more optimised.
+   The number of instructions decreases with Ofast due to aggressive optimization.
+This leads to an increase in compilation time and code size.

 ---
 ## LAB SESSION-2